 We offer various sales incentive arrangements to our customers that require customer performance or achievement of certain sales volume targets.
-When the incentive is paid in advance, we amortize the amount paid over the period of benefit or contractual sales volume; otherwise, we accrue the expected amount to be paid over the period of benefit or expected sales volume.
+Sales incentives are accrued over the period of benefit or expected sales volume.
+When the incentive is paid in advance, the aggregate incentive is recorded as a prepaid and amortized over the period of benefit or contractual sales volume.
 The recognition of these incentives involves the use of judgment related to performance and sales volume estimates that are made based on historical experience and other factors.
 Sales incentives are accounted for as a reduction of sales and actual amounts ultimately realized may vary from accrued amounts.